abhi18av/Clojewel_scratch_pad/project-1/README.md

 The purpose of this sample project is to

+- [x] have julia repl evaluate simple "-e" scripts.
-- connect to Julia repl using network connection
+- [] connect to Julia repl using network connection
-- pass the forms constructed in Clojure repl to julia for evaluation
+- [] pass the forms constructed in Clojure repl to julia for evaluation

 ```clojure
 (jl/eval "(:call , :+ , 1, 1)")